Our current projects

-Indigo has partnered with AFRA that hosts the Land Network National Engagement Strategy (LandNNES), the INR, HPSA and the FSG on a 4-year EU-funded project to strengthen the capacity of civil society organisations to address climate change impacts on the land tenure and farming systems of small-scale farmers in South Africa.
-The project “Innovative partnerships for change: raising new climate change initiatives and champions” will run from 2021 to 2025 with funding support from the European Union.
+Indigo has partnered with the Association for Rural Advancement (AFRA) as hosts of the Land Network National Engagement Strategy (LandNNES), the Institute for Natural Resources (INR), the University of KZN’s Farmer Support Group (FSG) and Heifer Project South Africa (HPSA) in a 4-year EU-funded project to strengthen the capacity of civil society organisations to address climate change impacts on the land tenure and farming systems of small-scale farmers in South Africa.
+The project will run from 2021 to 2025 with funding support from the European Union.

 Through this project Indigo will build the capacity building of civil society organisations in the land and agriculture sectors on climate change, support CSOs to engage on climate and agriculture policy, host youth exchanges and train youth in the use of participatory video techniques.
 This project will also support three action research learning journeys to assess the vulnerability of communities to climate change impacts and identify possible adaptation or mitigation intervention strategies.